 Outcomes direct Org towards an unknown future.
 The longer Org's aim, the more unknown the territory.
 Therefore, one will always measure an outcome target against time.
 Projects have critical paths because they begin and end.
 Processes cycle, thus, they have no critical path.

 To set an outcome target one must set a future date in which a changed state will exist.
-E.g., "Rank number 5 in the industry by 2022.
-Exceeding this target will show strategic success beyond what we predicted."
-To rank Nr.
-5 in the industry will only mean something to Org when it happens.
+E.g., "Rank number 5 in the industry by 2022."
+Exceeding this target will show strategic success beyond what we predicted.

 What then is the difference between output and outcome targets?
 It lies in the difference between purpose and intent.
 Purpose ensures performance.
 It produces outputs.
 Output targets show the strength of a process at a specific point in time.
 Intent, on the other hand, secures relevance.
 It negotiates outcomes.
 In that their difference.